How does consolidation work?

-For alternative consolidation loans, the interest rate is a fixed rate of interest which corresponds to the program year in which the application is received.
+For state loan (also called alternative loans) consolidation loans, the interest rate is a fixed rate of interest which corresponds to the program year in which the application is received.
 The interest rate is set annually for each new program year, July 1 through June 30.
 The interest rate for the upcoming program year will be announced no later than June 30.

-What options do I have if I want to get a federal consolidation loan during the period that ACPE has suspended participation in this program?
+What options do I have if I want to get a federal consolidation loan?

 Borrowers wishing to consolidate federal Stafford loans should consolidate with the Federal Direct Loan program.